Vice President Emeritus' of KSU ACJA

 Mr. Torres was employed by Ray's Apple Market at the time, where he was able to convince his employers to sponsor drinks for the use in recruitment events, etc.

 Aside from having served as Vice President of KSU ACJA, he also served as Treasurer of the K-State Criminology Club for the 2011 - 2012 academic year.

-Gail Fitch was granted Vice President Emeritus status in May of 2013.
+Gail Fitch was granted Vice President Emeritus II status in May of 2013.
 He will be serving as 2nd Vice President Emeritus of KSU ACJA.
 He was the 3rd Vice President in Kappa Sigma Upsilon Chapter history.
-His major is in the Law Enforcement Option for Park Management and Conservation at K-State.
+His major was in the Law Enforcement Option for Park Management and Conservation at K-State.
 He graduated in May of 2013 from Kansas State.
 Before graduating, he brought in the first ever Park Ranger to speak to the members of the subordinate chapter.
 His work ethic, experience, and knowledge about the letter of the law and processes of the chapter was vital in good progression of the fraternity.